miky9090/person-completion/README.md

 `java -jar document-validator-0.0.1-SNAPSHOT.jar`

 Person validator will run on port 8080.

 Document validator will run on port  9090.

-In order to see the application working, go to
+In order to see the applications working, go to

 [localhost:8080](http://localhost:8080)